-Despite the fact that Dr. Shahpur Bakhitiar's government in Iran has closed Teheran airport, reports from Paris indicate that exiled religious leader the Ayatollah Ruhollah Khomeiny is still intending to fly home on Friday (26 January).
+Background: Despite the fact that Dr. Shahpur Bakhitiar's government in Iran has closed Teheran airport, reports from Paris indicate that exiled religious leader the Ayatollah Ruhollah Khomeiny is still intending to fly home on Friday (26 January).
 If he is allowed to land he is expected to receive a tumultuous welcome from his millions of followers-and around the world Iranian. students have been demonstrating their support for the Ayatollah.

 SYNOPSIS: In France some forty students took over the Iranian embassy in Paris on Tuesday (23 January), unnoticed by police standing guard outside.
 They burst into the consulate next door and then moved into the embassy itself.
 One of them said "the embassy staff welcomed us and helped us tear down portraits of the Shah".

 Most of the students later left the embassy, but a small group stayed behind and said that with the staff they would now take their orders from the Ayatollah.